wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 Relatively straightforward - we create a series of `<div>` tags using various Bootstrap classes to style the list.
 For each user, we display their username and e-mail address, providing a hyperlink for their username which takes the user to the profile of the selected user.

-E> ### Styling the List - Can You do Better?
+X> ### Styling the List - Can You do Better?
-E> We've included some Bootstrap styles here to make the list look a little nicer.
+X> We've included some Bootstrap styles here to make the list look a little nicer.
 Why not try and experiment and add your own CSS customisations to make the list of users look even more attractive?
 You can refer to the [CSS Crash Course chapter](#chapter-css) if you need any help.

 ### Creating the View
 With our template created, we can now create the corresponding view that selects all users from the `UserProfile` model.
 We also make the assumption that the current user must be logged in to view the other users of Rango.
 The following view `list_profiles()` can be added to Rango's `views.py` module to provide this functionality.